birdywba/Fury/README.md

 # Fury
-Easy to use with everything you need for sports,fims etc
+Easy to use with everything you need for sports,fims etc. Looks great too